syncfusion-content/xamarin-docs/Xamarin/SfListView/Getting-started.md

 {% endhighlight %}
 {% endtabs %}

 Now run the application to render the following output.
+You can also download the entire source code of this demo from [here](http://files2.syncfusion.com/Xamarin.Forms/Samples/ListView_GettingStarted.zip).

 ![](SfListView_images/SfListView-Xamarin_img2.png)

 ## Sorting

-SfListView allows you to apply sorting on its data by using `DataSource.SortDescriptors` property.
-You can create a `SortDescriptor` for the property to be sorted and add it into the `DataSource.SortDescriptors` collection.
+SfListView allows you to apply sorting on its data by using [SfListView.DataSource.SortDescriptors](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~SortDescriptors.html) property.
+You can create a [SortDescriptor](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.SortDescriptor.html) for the property to be sorted and add it into the `DataSource.SortDescriptors` collection.
-You can refresh the view by calling `SfListView.RefreshView` method.
+You can refresh the view by calling [SfListView.RefreshView](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~RefreshView.html) method.

 SortDescriptor object holds following three properties:

 * PropertyName: Name of the sorted property.
-* Direction: An object of type `ListSortDirection` defines the sorting direction.
+* Direction: An object of type [ListSortDirection](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.ListSortDirection.html) defines the sorting direction.
 * Comparer: Comparer to be applied in when sorting take place

 {% tabs %}